 We model benefit duration based on the child's precise age (dag00) derived from the quarter of birth.
 Table 2.7 shows the maximum number of months (during the income reference year) in which the benefit can be received depending on the age of the child in the end of that year.
-E.g., if the child's age is $\leq 0.25$ (see the first row of Table 2.7), i.e., the child is born in the 4th quarter of the income reference year, the child will be observed for a maximum of three months in the income reference year, and he/she will be below the age of 1 during this period (columns 5 and 6 of Table 2.7).
+E.g., if the child's age is ≤ 0.25 (see the first row of Table 2.7), i.e., the child is born in the 4th quarter of the income reference year, the child will be observed for a maximum of three months in the income reference year, and he/she will be below the age of 1 during this period (columns 5 and 6 of Table 2.7).
 Parents of children aged below 1 are eligible for the parental benefit after the maternity benefit expires.
 Hence, as columns 6 and 7 of Table 2.7 show, duration of the parental benefit for a child aged 0.25 or less is 3 months, but, if the maternity benefit is paid, duration of the maternity benefit should be subtracted.
-This approach to modelling benefit duration allows to more precisely model the benefit amount and to capture benefit eligibility age threshold at the end of the income reference year.
-E.g., despite in 2014 parents were eligible for the benefit only until the child reaches the age of 1, we assign the benefit to parents of children aged 1.25-1.75 years, but not for the full year.
+This approach to modelling benefit duration allows to more precisely model the benefit amount and to capture benefit recipients whose children were born before the income reference year and are above the benefit eligibility age threshold at the end of the income reference year.